 - Your latest original audited self employed accounts.
 If you do not have any prepared accounts then we will need to ask you about your business expenses and earnings.
 There is a section on the self-employed form for you to disclose this information.

-Note: If you have not been trading for a full year, we need you to give us the information for the time since your business started up to current day.
+Note: If you've not been trading for a full year, we need you to give us the information for the time since your business started up to current day.

 Persons from abroad include persons who are not British citizens, and persons who have recently come to the United Kingdom.

 Persons from abroad can be eligible to make a claim for Housing Benefit/Council Tax Support.
-In order to get benefit you must prove that you have leave to remain in the country and also satisfy the ‘habitual residency test’ along with other conditions.
+In order to get benefit you must prove that you've leave to remain in the country and also satisfy the ‘habitual residency test’ along with other conditions.

 Most people who are citizens of EU countries and who are ‘workers’ are entitled to benefit, however, the rules are complex.

-If you are having trouble paying your rent or council tax and are not sure if you are eligible for help, make a claim.
+If you're having trouble paying your rent or Council Tax and are not sure if you are eligible for help, make a claim.